 Process for Requesting New/Revised ICD-10-PCS Procedure Codes

-These meetings are open to the public; comments are encouraged both at the meetings and in writing.
+These meetings are open to the public; comments are encouraged both during the meetings and in writing.
 Recommendations and comments are carefully reviewed and evaluated before any final decisions are made.
 No decisions are made at the meetings.
 The ICD-10 Coordination and Maintenance Committee's role is advisory.
 All final decisions are made by the Director of NCHS and the Administrator of CMS.
 Final decisions made after the fall meeting generally become effective October 1 of the following year.
 An implementation exception is for codes capturing new technology.
 If a clear and convincing case is made that the new code is needed to capture new technology, this new code may be implemented on April 1 of the following year.

 Official code revision packages, which are referred to as addenda, are available from this site for procedure addendum, and from NCHS' site for diagnosis addendum.
 The timeline for the most recent meeting will include the deadline for comments on the most recent meeting, the scheduled dates for the next meeting, along with the deadline for receipt of modification proposals, and the mailing address and e-mail address to send either modification proposals or comments on proposals.
 The public is offered an opportunity to make additional written comments by mail or e-mail.
 The agenda for an upcoming meeting is posted here approximately one month prior to the meeting.